Zeresenayaregal/Chef_Gem/README.md

-# Gemini AI Recipe Generator 🌟
+# AI Recipe Generator 🌟

 A simple React application that leverages Google's Gemini AI to generate recipes based on a list of user-provided ingredients.
 This project demonstrates the integration of AI with modern front-end development to create a dynamic and interactive user experience.